Back to Chamberlain Guides

 Quick Solutions

-Check and repair safety sensor wiring
+Check and re-secure the sensor wiring

-Replace the battery backup battery
+Replace a low backup battery

 Still having issues?
 This is usually the deeper cause below.